chingu-voyages/v44-tier3-team-41/README.md

 ## Goals

-- [ ] Functionality to assign taks to Mentees by Mentors
+- [ ] Functionality to assign tasks to Mentees by Mentors
 - [ ] Functionality for Mentees to connect with Multiple Mentors
 - [ ] Mobile Responsiveness
+- [ ] Include DevOps
+- [ ] Incorporate MongoDB

 <p align="right">(<a href="#readme-top">back to top</a>)</p>